 All of the product candidates are still in development, and we have incurred and will continue to incur significant research and development costs for preclinical studies and clinical trials.
 We expect that our research and development expenses will constitute the most substantial part of our expenses in future periods in line with the advance and expansion of the development of our product candidates.
-Due to our accelerated efforts to develop our first-generation COVID-19 vaccine candidate, CVnCoV, we incurred research and development expenses that significantly exceeded our historical levels of research and developments expenses.
-Additionally, our October 2021 notification to the European Commission of the withdrawal of our regulatory approval application for CVnCoV resulted in our recognition of several expenses, which have contributed to our increased expense levels, but which we do not expect to recur in future periods.
-In April 2021, we entered into a collaboration agreement with GSK for the development of a broad second-generation COVID-19 vaccine program.
-CV2CoV, a non-chemically modified mRNA, encoding the prefusion stabilized full-length spike protein of the SARS-CoV-2 virus, and formulated within LNPs, is the first representative of our second-generation COVID-19 vaccine program and presently in the Phase 1 clinical trial, as announced on March 30, 2022.
-Within the second-generation COVID-19 vaccine program, we plan to extend our technology platform also to chemically modified mRNA constructs to allow for data-driven selection of the best candidate.
-We expect to incur significant expenses related to such second-generation vaccine candidates.
-But, as we and GSK agreed to equally share the development costs for GSK COVID products, our current level of research and development expenses will not continue to increase in the level as it did from 2020 to 2021.
-Once we conclude our research and development efforts related to a selected secondgeneration vaccine candidate, we expect that our research and development expenses shall be consistent with our past trends before the COVID-19 pandemic, but we may find it necessary to continue such current trend with respect to our research and developments expenses or we may continue to increase further our research and development expenses.
-For example, we may continue to increase our research and development expenses for future research and development related to the next generation of our COVID-19 vaccine candidates, such as for our second-generation COVID-19 vaccine candidates or may pursue new indications with our technology platform.
+Due to our accelerated efforts to develop our first-generation backbone COVID-19 vaccine candidate, CVnCoV, we incurred research and development expenses that significantly exceeded our historical levels of research and developments expenses.
+Additionally, our October 2021 notification to the European Commission, or EC, of the withdrawal of our regulatory approval application for CVnCoV resulted in our recognition of several expenses, which have contributed to our increased expense levels, but which we do not expect to recur in future periods.
+In April 2021, we entered into a collaboration agreement with GSK for the development of a broad COVID-19 vaccine program based on our second-generation backbone.
+CV2CoV, a non-chemically modified mRNA, encoding the prefusion stabilized full-length spike protein of the SARS-CoV-2 virus, and formulated within LNPs, is the first representative of our COVID-19 vaccine program based on the second-generation backbone and presently in the Phase 1 clinical trial, as announced on March 30, 2022.
+Within this COVID-19 vaccine program, we plan to extend our technology platform also to chemically modified mRNA constructs to allow for data-driven selection of the best candidate.
+We expect to incur significant expenses related to such second-generation backbone vaccine candidates.
+But, as we and GSK agreed to equally share the development costs for GSK COVID Products, our current level of research and development expenses will not continue to increase in the level as it did from 2020 to 2021.
+Once we conclude our research and development efforts related to a selected second-generation backbone vaccine candidate, we expect that our research and development expenses shall be consistent with our past trends before the COVID-19 pandemic, but we may find it necessary to continue such current trend with respect to our research and developments expenses or we may continue to increase further our research and development expenses.
+For example, we may continue to increase our research and development expenses for future research and development related to the next generation backbone for our COVID-19 vaccine candidates, such as for our secondgeneration backbone COVID-19 vaccine candidates or may pursue new indications with our technology platform.

 We have historically funded the research and development expenses primarily through public offerings of our common stock, private placements of equity securities, convertible loans, grants from government agencies and similar bodies and payments for collaborative research and development services with strategic partners.
-In addition, we signed an advance purchase agreement, or APA, with the EC that provided substantial support for our efforts to advance our first-generation vaccine candidate, CVnCoV.
+In addition, we signed an advance purchase agreement, or APA, with the EC that provided substantial support for our efforts to advance our first-generation backbone vaccine candidate, CVnCoV.
 In October 2021, we notified the European Commission of the withdrawal of our regulatory approval application for CVnCoV, which automatically terminated the APA.